 Part of a series of False Floors, this interactive installation was built in to a large space at MACBA, (Museu d'Arte Contemporaneo) in Barcelona Spain.
 It was a participatory installation that invited people in to walk on its raked surfaces and to see and hear water gently flowing beneath.

-This is piece of interactive art - the drawers, filled with water, can be opened and closed - was sited at MODA outsize at the Museum of Domestic Design and Architecture in Barnet.
+This is piece of interactive art - Staircase with drawers, filled with water, can be opened and closed - was sited at MODA outsize at the Museum of Domestic Design and Architecture in Barnet.